mlrun/mlrun/docs/feature-store/transformations.md

 If either the pattern or the condition is not met, the feature is treated as a static (or "regular") feature.

-These features can be fed into predictive models or czn be used for additional processing and feature generation.
+These features can be fed into predictive models or can be used for additional processing and feature generation.

 ```{admonition} Notes
 - Internally, the graph step that is created to perform these aggregations is named `"Aggregates"`.
 If more than one